Optimizing Your TICK Stack

 In this session you will learn how to tune your queries for performance plus strategies for effective schema design.

-Watch the webinar “Optimizing Your TICK Stack” by clicking on the download button on the right.
+Watch the webinar “Optimizing Your TICK Stack” by filling out the form and clicking on the download button on the right.
 This will open the recording.